Where to snowshoe near Calgary this winter: West Bragg Creek, Banff, and Kananaskis

 West Bragg Creek Amenities

-Stop in at the Powderhorn Saloon for lunch, or get a sweet treat at Frontier Candy & Ice Cream!
+Stop in at the Powderhorn Saloon (temporarily closed) for lunch, or get a sweet treat at Frontier Candy & Ice Cream!
 Several more tasty options await in the charming hamlet of Bragg Creek.

 Banff Snowshoe Trails